RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/index.md

 	padding: 10px;
 	```

-	Padding is the space between the content (in this case an image) and it's border.
+	Padding is the space between the content (in this case an image) and its border.

 	![screenshot](images/wanted-img-padding.png)